10 Essentials for Hiking & Backpacking: What Every Hiker Needs

 - Lighter or USB lighter (I just got one of these and they are awesome)

-It is good to carry a few essential items that can help you repair any broken items, or help cut wood, tape or packaging.
-I always carry a multi tool or knife and some tape, zip ties, small plastic bag and myler repair kit for my tent, pack or sleeping bag.
+Bringing the right repair gear can also pull double duty and help you cut wood, tape, or packaging.
+I always carry a multi-tool or knife and some tape, zip ties, a small plastic bag, and mylar repair kit for my tent, pack, or sleeping bag.
+Consider your gear and items you might need to repair things from your kit.

 #8 Nutrition

-You may think a granola bar is plenty for a short hike in the woods but always be prepared for emergencies by carrying extra food.
-You will want one day’s supply of no cook nutritious foods.
-I like to carry dried fruit, trail mix or granola, dry oats, and protein powder as emergency foods, and I always pack my favorite sandwich like a PB & J or some banana pancakes for the trail.
+You may think a granola bar is plenty for a short hike in the woods, but always be prepared for emergencies that keep you in the wilderness longer than you planned by carrying extra food and snacks.
+You will want to bring one extra day’s supply of no-cook, nutritious foods.
+I like to carry dried fruit, trail mix or granola, dry oats, and protein powder as emergency foods.
+I always pack my favorite sandwich, like a PB&J, or some whole-grain banana pancakes for the trail.

 #9.
 Hydration

-Being stuck out in the wilderness at night when you aren’t planning on it can be a scary situation.
-To be prepared always pack some sort of emergency tent, space blanket, tarp or bivy (as in, emergency shelter for a sleeping bag) that can protect you in case of injury or unplanned nights in nature.
-I carry a space blanket and if you have trekking poles you can erect a small but warm shelter in a pinch.
+Being stuck out in the wilderness at night—when you aren’t planning on it—can be a scary situation.
+To be prepared, always pack some sort of emergency tent, a space blanket, tarp, or bivy (emergency shelter for a sleeping bag) that can protect you in case of injury or unplanned nights in nature.
+I always carry a space blanket, and if you have trekking poles, you can erect a small but warm shelter in a pinch.

 Liked this article?
 Share it or Save to Pinterest